ponspack9/RED/README.md

 We have had a lot of problems with "dt", specially at player's jump; the enemies move properly with "dt" implemented.

-by Oscar Pons Gallart & Oriol Sabaté Solé
+by Òscar Pons Gallart & Oriol Sabaté Solé